spekulatius/PHPScraper/websites/README.md

 *by [Peter Thaleikis](https://peterthaleikis.com)*

-Accessing the web from PHP can done easier.
-This is an opinionated wrapper around some great libraries.
+Web scraping using PHP can done easier.
+This is an opinionated wrapper around some great PHP libraries to make accessing the web easier.

 The examples tell the story much better.
 Have a look!